 Augusta, ME 04333

 Adoption in Maine and all over the world has affected countless lives.
 Let us continue to remember that awesome quote that was provided at the beginning of this article about the importance of our roles in children’s lives.
-Our role that makes such a drastic difference for each and every precious child here on this earth will continually shape the future of this entire world.
+Our role that makes such a drastic difference for every precious child here on this earth will continually shape the future of this entire world.
 If there are children out there who need homes, then let us help them and provide for them.
-If there are babies who are in need of families to bring them home and become full-time parents for them, then let us stand up to that call, if needed.
+If there are babies who need families to bring them home and become full-time parents for them, then let us stand up to that call, if needed.
 If there are children who have been greatly impacted by destruction within this world, then let us care for them and protect them forevermore.
 Let us continue to change the lives of all children by adopting these children as our own.